Deano10134/phase-1-fetch-lab/README.md

 ### What's an API?

-An **API**, or application programming interface, is a manner in which companies and organizations, like Twitter or the New York City government, or the super fans behind the Game of Thrones API, expose their data and/or functionality to the public (i.e. talented programmers like yourself) for use.
+An **API**, or application programming interface, is a manner in which companies and organizations, like Twitter (known as X now) or the New York City government, or the super fans behind the Game of Thrones API, expose their data and/or functionality to the public (i.e. talented programmers like yourself) for use.
 APIs allow us to add important data and functionality to the applications we build.
 You can think